 What the Fed's focused on is inflation metrics.

 And there's one critical inflation signal that the FOMC's watching like a hawk.

 Because once this inflation metric starts dropping, stocks may very well enter a new bull run of epic proportions.

 There's still time, but you'll want to get positioned in these three stocks before then.
-Stay free, Alexander Boulden After Alexander’s passion for economics and investing drew him to one of the largest financial publishers in the world, where he rubbed elbows with former Chicago Board Options Exchange floor traders, Wall Street hedge fund managers, and International Monetary Fund analysts, he decided to take up the pen and guide others through this new age of investing.
+Stay frosty, Alexander Boulden After Alexander’s passion for economics and investing drew him to one of the largest financial publishers in the world, where he rubbed elbows with former Chicago Board Options Exchange floor traders, Wall Street hedge fund managers, and International Monetary Fund analysts, he decided to take up the pen and guide others through this new age of investing.
 Want to hear more from Alexander?
 Sign up to receive emails directly from him ranging from market commentaries to opportunities that he has his eye on.

 Editor, Wealth Daily